mangguoo/Notes/English Practice.md

 What if it is true?

-He's very sensitive about his ugly apperance.
+He's very sensitive about his ugly appearance.

 He earn twice as much as i do.